 Which begs the question: Which Star Wars filming locations would be great to explore in a future Tomb Raider game or film?

-Now, I’ll be the first to admit that this article is pretty self-serving – I’m a huge Star Wars nerd – but it was a heck of a lot of fun to research and, hopefully, you’ll enjoy reading it as much as I enjoyed working on it.
+Now, I’ll be the first to admit that this article is pretty self-serving – I’m a huge Star Wars nerd – but it was a lot of fun to research.
+Hopefully, you’ll enjoy reading it as much as I enjoyed working on it.

 Please keep in mind that this list will only be looking at the real-world locations that were used in the films either as filming locations or as sources of inspiration.
-So while it’s fun to imagine a Tomb Raider game that has Lara Croft looting sacred Jedi sites or long-lost Sith temples (paging Doctor Aphra!), we’ll be keeping this list “down to Earth”. 😉
+So while it’s fun to imagine a Tomb Raider game where Lara Croft is looting sacred Jedi sites or long-lost Sith temples, we’ll be keeping this list “down to Earth”. 😉

-Note: This article was originally posted in early December 2016 (i.e. just before Rogue One was released) but has since been updated to include more references to Rogue One and The Last Jedi.
+Note: This article was originally posted in early December 2016 just before Rogue One was released.
+It was updated months later to include more references to Rogue One and The Last Jedi.

-This North African country played such an important role in the production of A New Hope (1977) and in the subsequent prequel films The Phantom Menace (1999) and Attack of the Clones (2002) that it almost deserves its own article.
+This North African country played such an pivotal role in the production of A New Hope and in the subsequent prequel films The Phantom Menace and Attack of the Clones that it almost deserves an article of its own.

 Stretching from the Mediterranean down to the northern reaches of the Sahara Desert, Tunisia is home to a wealth of archaeological sites, coastal towns, beach resorts, and Berber settlements.
 It was home to the Phoenician colony of Carthage and was once referred to as “the granary of the Roman Empire”.

-While the Lars moisture farm and homestead (exterior shots) and the Mos Espa settlement were sets built specifically for the films, the dry salt lake flats of Chott el Djerid and the deserts surrounding the oasis towns of Nefta and Tozeur would be the perfect setting for a long-lost settlement for Ms Croft to uncover and explore.
-And if you’re into a little Star Wars archaeology of your own, you can still visit the now-neglected sets out in the desert.
+The Lars moisture farm and homestead (exterior shots) and the Mos Espa settlement were sets built specifically for the films.
+However, the dry salt lake flats of Chott el Djerid and the deserts surrounding the oasis towns of Nefta and Tozeur would be the perfect setting for a long-lost settlement for Ms Croft to uncover and explore.
+And if you’re into Star Wars archaeology, you can still visit the now-neglected sets out in the desert.

-One real-life structure that appears in much-maligned The Phantom Menace is Ksar Ouled Soltane, a fortified granary consisting of dozens of vaulted granary cellars (or ghorfa), steep staircases, and courtyards.
+One real-life structure that appears in the much-maligned The Phantom Menace is Ksar Ouled Soltane, a fortified granary consisting of dozens of vaulted granary cellars (ghorfa), steep staircases, and courtyards.
 This fifteenth century Berber structure is located south of Tataouine and sits atop a hill, which once protected the treasured grain from raids.

-Similar structures can be found in other settlements throughout Tunisia (and across North Africa) and some of these, such as Ksar Medenine and Ksar Hadada, were also used to represent different parts of the Mos Espa slave quarters that Anakin Skywalker lived in as a child.
-These multi-storeyed adobe granaries could easily hold a treasure or two in their ancient vaults.
+Similar structures can be found in other settlements throughout Tunisia and across North Africa.
+Some of these – Ksar Medenine and Ksar Hadada – were used to represent different parts of the Mos Espa slave quarters that Anakin Skywalker lived in as a child.
+These multistorey adobe granaries could easily hold a treasure or two in their ancient vaults.

-Finally, after a long day of tomb raiding, Lara might need a place to spend the night.
+Finally, after a long day of tomb raiding, Lara may need a place to spend the night.
 And what better place to get some shut-eye than in Luke Skywalker’s own home?
-Located in the Berber-speaking town of Matmata, Hotel Sidi Driss not only served as the filming location for the interior shots of the homestead we saw in the 1977 and 2002 films, it’s also a great example of traditional Berber troglodyte architecture.
-These underground dwellings are the ideal respite from the scorching Tunisian sun but Lara would be hard pressed to find a cup of blue milk…
+Located in the Berber-speaking town of Matmata, Hotel Sidi Driss not only served as the filming location for the interior shots of the Lars homestead, it’s also a great example of traditional Berber troglodyte architecture.
+These underground dwellings are an ideal respite from the scorching Tunisian sun, though Lara would be hard pressed to find a cup of blue milk.

 Skellig Michael, Ireland